Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 DeepSpeed ZeRO Stage 2
 """"""""""""""""""""""

-By default, we enable DeepSpeed ZeRO Stage 2, which partitions your optimizer states (Stage 1) and your gradients (Stage 2) across your GPUs to reduce memory.
+By default, we enable `DeepSpeed ZeRO Stage 2 <https://www.deepspeed.ai/tutorials/zero/#zero-overview>`_, which partitions your optimizer states (Stage 1) and your gradients (Stage 2) across your GPUs to reduce memory.
 In most cases, this is more efficient or at parity with DDP, primarily due to the optimized custom communications written by the DeepSpeed team.
 As a result, benefits can also be seen on a single GPU.
 Do note that the default bucket sizes allocate around ``3.6GB`` of VRAM to use during distributed communications, which can be tweaked when instantiating the plugin described in a few sections below.

 .. note::